-First, let's look at the effect that pregnancy has on acne and the challenges of treating acne during pregnancy.
+First, let's have a quick look at the effect that pregnancy has on acne.
 Then we will consider treatment options, along with their risks and benefits.

 The Effect that Pregnancy Has on Acne

-Pregnancy has an unpredictable effect on acne.
+As a result of hormonal changes in the body, pregnancy has an unpredictable effect on acne.
 Most women experience improvement in their acne during pregnancy.
-However, some women experience acne flares, post-inflammatory hyperpigmentation (red/dark skin once an acne lesion heals), truncal acne (acne on the chest and back), and even a first episode of acne while they are pregnant.1
+However, some women experience acne flares, post-inflammatory hyperpigmentation (red/dark marks left behind after an acne lesion heals), truncal acne (acne on the chest and back), and even a first episode of acne while they are pregnant.1

 Acne is a disease involving skin oil glands.
-Excessive skin oil can result in clogged pores and inflammatory lesions that characterize acne.
+Excessive skin oil can result in clogged pores, and ultimately, pimples.
 Skin oil glands produce more skin oil during pregnancy, particularly during the third trimester.
 That's why, if acne flares during pregnancy, it normally happens usually during the third trimester.1